uswds/uswds-site/pages/performance/how.md

 Based on these metrics, we’ve also recommended tools that are able to track these three metrics.
 ##### Default tool recommendation:

 [Google Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse/): a Google Chrome library that can be run in the CLI or as a browser extension.
 Google Chrome Lighthouse can be run in a CLI, or developer environment.
-It’s relatively easy to setup, and use, and includes harder to track metrics, like Speed Index.
+It’s relatively easy to setup, and use, and includes harder to track metrics, like [Speed index](/performance/glossary#speed-index).
 Its only downside is that it requires both the Chrome browser and the ability to install Chrome extensions.
 If your team is unable to install Chrome or Chrome extensions  then [webpagetest](https://www.webpagetest.org/) can be run in any browser and is a good option.

 Once you have chosen metrics and a tool to track the metrics, the next step is to define your performance goals and potential budgets, or limits, for the project.